 ~~Before retirement, Doug Harris worked as a Community and Public Relations Consultant and Project Manager.
-During his earlier corporate career he distinguished himself as the highest ranking African American in various divisions of four Fortune 500 corporations.
+During his earlier corporate career, Doug distinguished himself as the highest-ranking African American in various divisions of four Fortune 500 corporations.
 A skilled communicator, he holds a BA in Education from College of New Jersey and an MBA from Fordham University.
-He and his wife Myrna will celebrate their 40th anniversary in August 2013.
-He enjoys the affection of a spiritual son, two adoptive granddaughters and two godsons.
-He is an ordained minister and attended Eastern Baptist Theological Seminary where he majored in pastoral counseling.
+He and his wife Myrna celebrated their 47th anniversary in 2020.
+He enjoys the affection of two spiritual sons, five adoptive grandchildren and a godson.
+An ordained minister, Doug studied pastoral counseling at Eastern Baptist Theological Seminary.
 He served as co-pastor at the second location of Covenant House of God Church in Philadelphia in the ‘80s.
-He currently is Associate Pastor of Spiritual Awakening Ministries, Wilmington, DE.
-He is also a spiritual advisor and pastoral mentor to Kingdom Worship Center of Philadelphia, where he is an instructor in its Biblical Empowerment Institute.
-Doug and his wife are editors and publishers of a semi-annual family newsletter.
-They also researched and printed a family directory.
-Doug has self-published his mother’s memoirs and a short treatise on his grandfather entitled “The Life, Legend and Legacy of John Allan Harris.”
+He is currently Associate Pastor of Kingdom Worship Center of Philadelphia, where he is an instructor in its Cyber Sunday School.

 ~~Bill Vargus has devoted 30 years to the TV news business.
 A nine-time Emmy nominee, Billy V, as he is known in Philly, won the Emmy for Best Sports Anchor for the Mid-Atlantic Region in 2008 and 2009, his final two years at Fox 29.
 Billy previously worked at six different radio stations in Philly, and has also been a sports anchor at WWOR-TV in New York, WIVB-TV in Buffalo, and NBC-10 in Philly.
 His first TV anchoring job was at WHYY-TV in Wilmington, Delaware, where he met his wife, Sue Serio, who is now the morning weather anchor on Fox 29.
 Over the last four years, Billy has been involved in virtually every aspect of news and entertainment.
 His most recent credits include: